Adversarial Attack Generation Empowered by Min-Max Optimization: Proof of Proposition

 To derive the Euclidean projection onto $\ell_0$ norm, we find the $\epsilon$-th largest element in $\boldsymbol{\eta}$ and call it ${[\boldsymbol{\eta}]_{\epsilon}}$.
 We keep the elements whose corresponding $\eta_i$ is above or equals to $\epsilon$-th, and set rest to zeros.
 The closed-form solution is given by

 $\square$

-\textit{Difference to \cite[Proposition 4.1]{hein2017formal}.} We remark that \cite{{hein2017formal}} discussed a relevant problem of generating $\ell_p$-norm based adversarial examples under box and linearized classification constraints.
-It was shown in \cite[Proposition 4.1]{hein2017formal} that the problem is convex and the solution can be derived using KKT conditions.
-However, Proposition\,\ref{lemma_Euclidean_projection} in our paper is different from \cite[Proposition 4.1]{hein2017formal}.
+\textbf{Difference with \citep[Proposition 4.1]{hein2017formal}.} We remark that \cite{{hein2017formal}} discussed a relevant problem of generating $\ell_p$-norm based adversarial examples under box and linearized classification constraints.
+The key difference between our proof and that of \citep[Proposition 4.1]{hein2017formal} is summarized below.
 First, we place $\ell_p$ norm as a hard constraint rather than minimizing it in the objective function.
 This difference will make our Lagrangian function more involved with a newly introduced non-negative Lagrangian multiplier.
 Second, the problem of our interest is projection onto the intersection of box and $\ell_p$ constraints.
 Such a projection step can then be combined with an attack loss (no need of linearization) for generating adversarial examples.
 Third, we cover the case of $\ell_0$ norm.